Limo01/FifteenPuzzleAI/README.md

 # FifteenPuzzleAI

 The aim of this project is to develop a *mobile application* using a *cross platform framework*.
 The application I decided to build is an implementation of the *Fifteen Puzzle Game*.
 I decided not only to develop the game, but also to add an Artificial Intelligence Agent, trained using *Reinforcement Learning*, that can help the player to perform the next move or to play instead of the user for a while.

+## Reinforcement Learning Policy

+In  ```fifteenPuzzle_App/src/js``` there is a ```rl_policy.zip``` file that needs to be uncompressed before running the application in the *Web Browser*

 ## How to run - Web Browser